Good-Humans-Inc/babymilu-firmware/docs/ble-wifi-setup-guide.md

 ## Integration Notes

 - BLE server starts automatically when WifiBoard is created
-- Device advertises as "Xiaozhi-WiFi"
+- Device advertises as "BabyMilu"
 - BLE runs alongside normal WiFi functionality
 - Credentials are saved using the existing SSID manager
 - Device will attempt to connect to WiFi after receiving credentials